-The use of buffer zones hold great promise and must be used to, inter alia, assist with sediment retention; nutrient and toxins removal; the maintenance of channel stability; flood attenuation; improved groundwater recharge; provision of habitat for wildlife; the screening of adjacent disturbances; habitat connectivity; aesthetic appeal; and the control of water temperatures through the attenuation effects associated with the vegetation growing alongside water resources, which affects the microclimate of stream areas nearest to stream banks [Macfarlane, et al., 2009].
-Existing guidelines should be considered and, if necessary, adjusted, to integrate with eutrophication management and this Strategy, and fully implemented.
+The use of buffer zones holds great promise for, inter alia, assisting with sediment retention; nutrient and toxins removal; the maintenance of channel stability; flood attenuation; improved groundwater recharge; provision of habitat for wildlife; the screening of adjacent disturbances; habitat connectivity; aesthetic appeal; and the control of water temperatures through the attenuation effects associated with the vegetation growing alongside water resources that affect the microclimate of stream areas nearest to stream banks [Macfarlane, et al., 2009].
+Existing guidelines should be considered and, if necessary, adjusted to integrate with eutrophication management and this Strategy; and should be fully implemented as a matter of priority.